-Other than having your eyes checked regularly, Olivia recommended five ways to keep you seeing clearly:
+Other than having your eyes checked regularly, Russell recommends five ways to keep you seeing clearly:

 Always aim for eight hours of quality sleep per night, as lack of sleep can lead to eye strain and eye fatigue.

-Be sure to choose sunglasses that block 99% to 100% of UVA and UVB radiation to avoid overexposure to the harmful rays of the sun.
+Be sure to choose sunglasses that block 99 to 100 percent of UVA and UVB radiation to avoid overexposure to the harmful rays of the sun.
 Think of sunglasses as sunblock for your eyes.

 This includes maintaining a healthy weight and eating right to protect your sight—in particular, eat plenty of dark leafy greens such as spinach, kale, or collard greens, and fish that is high in omega-3 fatty acids.
 It’s also advisable to stop smoking, as this causes dry eyes as well as exacerbating other eye diseases such as cataract, macular degeneration – the leading cause of vision loss –and retinopathy.
 Smokers are also more likely to become blind than non-smokers.